MHeironimus/ArduinoJoystickLibrary/README.md

 Sets the Z axis rotation value.
 Range 0° to 360°.

 ###Joystick.setButton(byte button, byte value)
-Sets the state (0 or 1) of the specified button (0 - 31).
+Sets the state (0 or 1) of the specified button (range: 0 - (buttonCount - 1)).
 The button is the 0-based button number (i.e. button #1 is 0, button #2 is 1, etc.).
 The value is 1 if the button is pressed and 0 if the button is released.

 ###Joystick.pressButton(byte button)
-Press the indicated button (0 - 31).
+Press the indicated button (range: 0 - (buttonCount - 1)).
 The button is the 0-based button number (i.e. button #1 is 0, button #2 is 1, etc.).

 ###Joystick.releaseButton(byte button)
-Release the indicated button (0 - 31).
+Release the indicated button (range: 0 - (buttonCount - 1)).
 The button is the 0-based button number (i.e. button #1 is 0, button #2 is 1, etc.).

 ###Joystick.setThrottle(byte value)
 Sets the throttle value.
 Range 0 to 255.